-Admiral Jeremiah meets with the headman and a tribesman in Oddur, Somalia, 1992.
+Admiral Jeremiah, on right, meets with the headman and a tribesman in Oddur, Somalia, 1992.

-Wary of deploying US ground combat troops to areas where no US vital interest was at stake, Admiral Jeremiah also argued within the Deputies Committee against ground operations in Haiti and Bosnia.
-He recommended multinational efforts to reorganize the Haitian security forces, restore the elected president, and provide developmental aid.
-Despite his warning that adequate diplomatic groundwork was not in place, the USS Harlan County, with a US training mission of nearly 200 troops, was sent to Haiti in October 1993, only to be prevented from docking at Port-au-Prince by paramilitary gangs loyal to the ruling military junta.
 The contingencies in Somalia, Haiti, and Bosnia; the threat from Iraq and North Korea; international terrorism; and the worldwide activities of the drug cartels presented an array of strategic challenges.
 At the same time, US public opinion called for a shift of resources to domestic needs.
 As they restructured defense posture after the Cold War, senior defense officials in both the Bush and Clinton administrations relied upon Admiral Jeremiah's advice to reshape policy on acquisition, force structure, and resource issues, particularly the DOD infrastructure.